 Katherine Sharp

-Dr. Sharp has 16 years of high-level, administrative experience in an accredited School of Public Health, 21 years of public health teaching experience and 12 years of health communication research experience, eight of which were working for government consulting firms on health communication/social marketing projects and campaigns funded by the NIH, CDC, NSF and SAMSHA.
+Dr. Sharp has extensive high-level, administrative and teaching experience in an accredited School of Public Health.
+As Director of Graduate Studies, she is the primary administrator for all graduate student and graduate programs tasks.
+She also has several years of health communication research experience as she worked for government consulting firms on health communication/social marketing projects and campaigns funded by the NIH, CDC, NSF and SAMSHA.

 Areas of Interest